-You can never be certain whether the dog will be cured, and for this reason long-term prognosis tends to be very poor.
+You can never be certain whether the dog will be cured, and for this reason, the long-term prognosis tends to be very poor.
 Dogs that have been treated with surgery of the internal organs can live up to two months, while dogs that are under chromatography and have a minimal tumor with no proof of the disease spreading can live up to 6 to 10 months.
 If you notice that your dog has metastasis it does not mean that you have to treat it with surgery alone.
-Besides surgery, you can include chromatography as a form of treatment which may prolong the dogs life.
+Besides surgery, you can include chromatography as a form of treatment that may prolong the dog’s life.

 It may be difficult to tell whether your dog is suffering from Hemangiosarcoma.
 You should not, however, assume that the above symptoms only imply that your dog has hemangiosarcoma.
 You should ensure that your vet carries out an extensive examination so that you can be certain you start the appropriate treatment process.
 In addition, it is important to visit the vet for a regular checkup and to strictly follow the prescriptions given.